 Sometimes Guild and other special event Attendance Reward tabs open up.
 Returning players (who have not logged into their account for 30 days) also get a special tab.

 Notice that Attendance Rewards are only available for a limited time.
 “Loyal” Attendance Rewards normally only have a short monthly window.
 “Guild”, “Rookie”, and “Returning” player tabs usually have a broader time frame to collect.

 Olvia Servers are only available to New and Returning players for a 30 day window.
-These servers give 100% more Combat Exp and 20% more Combat Skill Exp.
-A character can obtain up to 99% of level 60.
-(Leveling is very fast in this game, until level 56.)
+These servers give more Exp in combat and life skills.

 - Oliva server is optional.
 You still have access to all other servers.

 - Certain content is not available in Olvia, such as Node War, Conquest War, Red Battlefield, and Horse Racing.

 There is an Olvia server icon which is displayed for new and returning players.

 - When you bring the mouse cursor over the icon, the time left for Olvia servers is displayed.

 - The icon is located where the Value Pack icon appears.

 The UI can alert you to many different things that occur in the game.
 These include Trade notifications and other things like when other players fail or succeed at enhancements.